 Getting Help & Signing Up

-To sign up for Bill Payment, you must be enrolled in our Online Banking service.
+To sign up for Bill Payment, you first must be enrolled in our Online Banking service.
+ENROLL NOW!
 Once enrolled, just log into Online Banking and select the Bill Payment link.
-Sign up for Online Banking.

 E-Bills are your regular statements delivered to you electronically by your Payee/Biller.
 You can choose either to have the Bill Pay service pay the bills automatically (under a certain dollar amount) through e-Bill Auto-Pay, or pay the bills according to your chosen schedule or amount.